 Skip to content

-U.S. Targets Iranian Cryptocurrency Firms in Latest Sanctions Move
+U.S. Targets Iranian Cryptocurrency Firms In Latest Sanctions Move

 According to a Treasury Department notice, the sanctioned digital asset platforms include Nobitex, Bitpin, Ramzinex, and Wallex.